In this section

 In our organisation, the only bonuses that are awarded are to medical and dental staff through the Clinical Excellence Awards.

-Click here to view the Trust’s gender pay information which is published on the Government website (snapshot date 2019).
+- View the Trust's gender pay information for 2020/21 reporting published on the Government website

-We have produced a short report summarising our data, which you can view here (snapshot date 2019).
+- We have produced a short report summarising our gender pay data - snapshot date 2020

-Click here to view our previous gender pay gap report (snapshot date 2018).
+- View our previous summary of gender pay gap report (snapshot date 2018)

-Click here to view our previous gender pay information published on the Government website (snapshot date 2018).
+- View our previous gender pay information published on the Government website (snapshot date 2018)

 The gender pay gap describes the difference between the average earnings of all the women in an organisation compared to the average earnings of all the men in that organisation.
 This is not the same as equal pay, which is about ensuring men and women doing the same or comparable jobs are paid the same.